SeleneSofi/MolarWeight.jl/README.md

 c3-h6,c R4 === c3h6cr4
 ```

-The package does not support parenthesys or hydrate formulas yet; "(", ")" "." are ignored.
+The package does not support parenthesis or hydrate formulas yet; "(", ")" "." are ignored.
 These should be implemented later.